Hack Squat Guide: The Ultimate Exercise Encyclopedia

 Barbell Hack Squat

-forcing you into a more upright position and targeting your quadriceps more.
+Another exercise that is similar to the dumbbell squat is the barbell hack squat, which is a variation of the barbell deadlift.
+However, in the barbell hack squat, the barbell is placed behind your legs instead of in front of them, forcing you into a more upright position and targeting your quadriceps more.
 The barbell hack squat encourages a deep squat position and allows for an upright torso, which reduces lower back strain.
 Technically speaking, this is the original hack squat.
-Named after George Hackenschmidt, a European strongman from the very early 20th century, this movement is done by placing a barbell just behind your heels, squatting down, grabbing the bar, and lifting it up.
+Named after George Hackenschmidt, a European strongman from the early 1900s, this movement is done by placing a barbell just behind your heels, squatting down, grabbing the bar, and lifting it up, making it one of the essential barbell exercises.

 Goblet Squat